MindlessTruffle/FunnyFrontend-Discord-Bot./README.md

 # FunnyFrontend Discord Bot

 ## Overview
-FunnyFrontend is a Discord bot that offers various fun and utility commands powered by AI models and external APIs.
+FunnyFrontend is Discord bot that offers various fun and utility commands powered by AI models and external APIs.
 It includes functionalities such as generating AI chat responses, creating AI-generated images, translating text into different styles, searching for images and GIFs, finding YouTube videos, and more.
+The bot is in very early development, and doesn't have very optimised code!

+Note: Some features use the stable diffusion pipeline, if you dont have atleast 4-6gb of dedicated GPU memory (Different from RAM*) and 3gb of storage; feel free to remove the features that utilise it!

 ## Features
 - AI chat responses